 Family Fair, Family Orientation, Back to School Night, Parent-Teacher Conferences, Monthly Parent Meetings, and Parent Education Workshops that were aimed at engaging families in school life and their child's learning. supplies, prof services, creative events.
+This year we added Open House and a Hispanic Heritage celebration that resulted in extremely positive feedback.
 Parent and Staff Surveys confirmed that Parent engagement events were highly effective.